overthink/circlet/README.md

 * A CPS handler could call the continuation function multiple times.
 I'm not sure how to prevent this, (or if I should) so don't do it.
 Unless you need to.

+## Other options

+There are a lot of Scala web libraries and frameworks out there.
+Here are some that I feel are close in spirit to circlet.

+* [http4s](http://http4s.org/) - very similar to circlet, focus on async, heavy use of scalaz
+* [finagle](https://twitter.github.io/finagle/) - Twitter's big system for building high-concurrency servers

 ## License